christophmckinzie/Webscraping/README.md

 sudo apt-get upgrade -y
 ```

 At this point its ready for whatever you wanna do with it.
+The Web Scraping folder README has the steps to install a MySQL server and packages to do some webscraping with Python.